 net start msiserver

-- Try updating again
+- Try updating Windows again

 Steps:

-- Go to Settings → System → Recovery
+- Open Settings → System → Recovery

 - Under Fix problems using Windows Update, click Reinstall now